r-park/event-emitter/README.md

 ```

 ## removeAllListeners(type)
 Removes all registered listeners from event `type`.
 If `type` is `undefined`, all listeners from all event types will be removed.

-Returns self.
+Returns the EventEmitter instance.

 ```javascript
 // remove all listeners from event type `saved` emitter.removeAllListeners('saved');